olistic/warriorjs/README.md

 This is a game designed to teach JavaScript and artificial intelligence in a fun, interactive way.

 You play as a warrior climbing a tall tower to rescue the princess at the top level.
-On each floor, you need to write JavaScript (with fully ES6 support) to instruct the warrior to battle enemies, rescue captives, and reach the stairs.
+On each floor, you need to write JavaScript (with full ES6 support) to instruct the warrior to battle enemies, rescue captives, and reach the stairs.

 ## Installation